efficientqa/retrieval-based-baselines/README.md

 *Working in progress*

-This repo provides guidelines for training and testing retrieval-based baselines for [NeuRIPS Competition on Efficient Open-domain Question Answering](http://efficientqa.github.io/).
+This repo provides guidelines for training and testing retrieval-based baselines for [NeurIPS Competition on Efficient Open-domain Question Answering](http://efficientqa.github.io/).

 We provide tutorials for two retrieval-based baselines.